jaredspecjr/capstone-planning/readme.md

+07/20/18 notes:
+created initial app and environment. will ad a link to repo here:

 Spent morning thinking about capstone ideas and I think I am settling with a choose your own adventure game. will spend more time white boarding and sketching up ideas. will begin writing out capstone proposal idea and add to this readme.